cwt/fts5-icu-tokenizer/README.md

 For detailed information about building and testing, see [docs/BUILD_TEST_README.md](docs/BUILD_TEST_README.md).

+For a complete reference of all available scripts, see [docs/SCRIPTS_REFERENCE.md](docs/SCRIPTS_REFERENCE.md).

 ### Building Individual Locales

 You can build individual locales using CMake directly: